nagaraj-real/agent-builder-api/README.md

 > [!TIP]
 > Start with basic depedency pack to support your model and add other features incrementally
-> install-extra-deps.sh script can be used in dev container mode if docker compose is not available.

 Following models are supported with its dependency pack